Hostile takeover at home? Use these CEO-approved conflict moves to navigate tension like a leader.

 Why it works: It turns conflict into an opportunity for growth instead of just a moment to recover from.

 No one loves conflict.
-But avoiding it doesn’t work, and mishandling it chips away at connection over time.
+But avoiding it doesn’t work, and mishandling it chips away at the connection over time.
 Learning to approach disagreements the way successful teams do won’t just reduce the number of fights; it’ll change the way you work through them together.

 Want fewer blowups and more breakthroughs?
 Start with one tactic from this list and try it in your next disagreement.
 Let me know how it goes.